maxmwang/berkeleytime-backend-takehome/README.md

         "username": "George"
     }
     ```
 3. Implement endpoints at `/api/player/pokemon?player=X`, which allow players to view, add, and remove Pokemon to a player's inventory.
-You must use a single endpoint route to implement all three features.
+You must implement all features with the same route.

 ## Submission and Scoring